AdobeDocs/developers-animatesdk-docs/Camera_object/Camera17.md

 #### Return

-Boolean
+Boolean value true if camera is enabled otherwise false.

 #### Description

-Property; Used to Enable camera.
+Property; Used to Enable/Disable camera.

 #### Example